WordPress security is critical. Maintaining it should be on the top of every site owner’s to-do list.

 - WP Antivirus Site Protection

-These plugins will scan all the files in your database for any malicious code or other kinds of threat.
+These plugins will scan all the files in your database for any malicious code or other kinds of threats.
 Then, you can either fix the code manually or simply remove the affected file and replace it with the original.
 For example, if the malware is hidden in a plugin, you can reinstall it – eliminating the threat.

 Step 5.
 Checking User Permissions